He sat in silence,

 Protesting against the day.

 Hair I had seen on a hundred nights

 Splaying a sable fan on the pillow,

 Long after the scent left my nostrils.

-Even now I could remember its silken touch,
+I could still remember its silken touch,

-As the breeze whipped it into a frenzy
+The breeze whipped it into a frenzy

 Covering her face.
 But still